davidestelle/nest/Readme.md

 <p>Under the hood, Nest makes use of <a href="https://expressjs.com/" target="_blank">Express</a>, but also, provides compatibility with a wide range of other libraries, like e.g. <a href="https://github.com/fastify/fastify" target="_blank">Fastify</a>, allowing for easy use of the myriad third-party plugins which are available.</p>

+<p>Nest is a brand and product line developed by Google that focuses on creating smart home devices and services.
+Nest's primary aim is to enhance the functionality, convenience, and energy efficiency of homes through the integration of advanced technology and thoughtful design.
+Nest products include a range of interconnected devices such as smart thermostats, security cameras, doorbells, smoke and carbon monoxide detectors, and more.<p>

 ## Philosophy

 <p>In recent years, thanks to Node.js, JavaScript has become the “lingua franca” of the web for both front and backend applications, giving rise to awesome projects like <a href="https://angular.io/" target="_blank">Angular</a>, <a href="https://github.com/facebook/react" target="_blank">React</a> and <a href="https://github.com/vuejs/vue" target="_blank">Vue</a> which improve developer productivity and enable the construction of fast, testable, extensible frontend applications.
 However, on the server-side, while there are a lot of superb libraries, helpers and tools for Node, none of them effectively solve the main problem - the architecture.</p>